 Stress is a necessary part of life, but when it begins to interfere with healthy function it’s time to seek help.
 The team at Austin Quan Yin in Austin, Texas, offers comprehensive stress management services that don’t rely on pharmaceutical intervention to achieve results.
 When you’re ready to restore harmony and balance to your life, we are here to assist you.
-Online booking is also available, making it easy to find a time that fits your busy l life, call the office to set schedule.
+Online booking is available, making it easy to find a time that fits your busy life!

 We’ve come to view stress as solely a negative thing, but in reality, stress is a survival mechanism.
 It’s stress that prompts you to remove yourself from dangerous situations, or face challenges that demand your attention.
 Even positive changes like a new job, moving to a new city, or beginning a new relationship can cause high levels of stress.